nicklamb97/instructlab-data/describe_statement.md

 # Describe Statement
-The describe statement in Actian 4GL retrieves a list of the attributes of a class or array.
+The describe statement in Actian 4GL retrieves a list of the attributes of a class or array

 ## Syntax